 The Council is obliged to make an annual charge to revenue for unfinanced capital expenditure.
 The charge is known as Minimum Revenue Provision (MRP).
 The requirement is based on a simple duty for an authority to make an amount of MRP, which it considers to be "prudent".
-In 2018/19 the Council made MRP of £1,775,000 This is inclusive of £1m relating to housing debt liabilities taken on by the Council following the introduction in April 2012 of the new Self Financing regime; and £27,000 relating to the Council's liability to repay the principal element on vehicles acquired under finance leases.
-During 2018/19 the Council purchased outright vehicles held on finance leases.
-As a result the £259,000 balance outstanding on the finance lease relating to the vehicles has been cleared at 31st March 2019.
+In 2019/20 the Council made MRP of £1,782,000 This is inclusive of £1m relating to housing debt liabilities taken on by the Council following the introduction in April 2012 of the new Self Financing regime.

-7f.
+6f.
 Information on Assets Held